Static-Codes/BrowserAutomationMaster/sections/why.md

 2. BAMM has the ability to offload the automations to BrowserStack, a SeleniumGrid.
    - This takes the compiled python code and runs the automation on their servers, then provided a screen recording of the given automation.
    - This means that BAMM is capable of running on aging or low powered devices, including:
-     - A 2014 Chromebook (XEC303)
+     - 2014 Samsung Chromebook (XEC303)
-       - 2GB DDR3 RAM
+       - 2GB LPDDR3 RAM
-       - 4 Core Mobile ARM CPU
+       - 4 Core Mobile ARM CPU (Exynos4)
        - 16GB eMMC Storage

      - 2015 Raspberry Pi (Model B Rev 1.2)